What Happens to Unbaptized Infants Who Die?

-Like original sin, the age of accountability doctrine is not found in the Bible.
+Like Augustine’s doctrine of original sin, the age of accountability teaching is not found in the Bible.
 It’s a fiction.

 Although there are scriptures that speak of children being too young to know the difference between good and evil, there is nothing to suggest that God gives grace to kids for a limited time only.

 The truth is God gives grace to all of us, young and old alike.
 Because of Jesus, not even adults are held accountable for their sins (2 Cor.
 5:19).
 We are not judged by how good or bad we are.
 We are judged by our response to Jesus.